alissonws/exif_extrator/README.md

 # How to add new flags?

-Just edit the script adding the tag to be retrieving and the options user will need to enter.
+Just edit the script adding the tag to be retrieved and the options user will need to enter.

 ```
 FLAGS = {